-The Canadian Tories have lurched hard to the right over the past ten or fifteen years, embracing increasingly populist policy positions on everything from immigration and multiculturalism to climate change and the deficit.
+The Canadian Tories have lurched hard to the right over the past two decades, embracing populist positions on everything from immigration and multiculturalism to climate change and the deficit.

 They are, in addition, helmed by the singularly unimpressive Andrew Scheer, a bland Saskatchewan reactionary who has made little impression on the country’s political landscape since taking charge of the party in 2017.